jerry-sky/personal-notebook/main/pc-setup.md

    4. At first login provide the token as the password

 9. Install [VS Code](https://code.visualstudio.com/)
-   1.  *Note: __don't__ install it through `apt` or anu other package manager as those are not as frequently updated as it is on the official website.
+   1.  *Note: __don't__ install it through `apt` or anu other package manager as those are not as frequently updated as it is on the official website*.

 10. Configure theme and colors
     1. Install [Canta theme](https://github.com/vinceliuice/Canta-theme)